petreyus/CRMmodel/README.md

 Open web browser navigate to: **localhost:4000**.
 Once logged in you can view a members only page that allows users to alter things in a separate database.

-*Note: I am using my own SQL DB if you would like the DB functionality create 2 databases named:

 **To Do:**
 - [] General refactoring.
 - [] error handling.
 - [] UI improvement.

-*NOTE: The SQL sample DB information:*

-DB1:Login/Register:
+*Note: I am using my own SQL DB if you would like the DB functionality create 2 databases named:

+DB1: Identities(Username/PW) database:
 `host     : 'localhost',
 	user     : 'root',
 	password : 'admin',
 	database : 'nodelogin'`.

-DB2: Customer Interactive:
+DB2: Customer Interaction database:
   All same, but with this change->:
    `database : 'customers'`.